oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

     | Explorations | -----------> | Counts | --> | Total |
     '--------------'              '--------'     '-------'

-> TIP: As illustrated, you don't need to know what the names of the `PTransform`s (edges) used in a diagram are.
+> **TIP**: As illustrated, you don't need to know what the names of the `PTransform`s (edges) used in a diagram are.
 It's easy to look up the appropriate `PTransform` after drawing the diagram.

 Now that we have our bearings, let's get started on implementing the job.